 More information on the AccessCard can be found here.
 The card costs £15 for 3 years.
 Apply for a card here.

 The Arena is working with Attitude is Everything, which is an organisation that supports the music industry to make live music events more accessible.
-We have achieved a bronze award and will continue to support the organisation, improving deaf and disabled people's access to live music.
+We have achieved a bronze award and will continue to support the organisation, improving access to live music for people with disabilities.

 For more information about the organisation, attitude is everything, you can visit their website www.attitudeiseverything.org.uk.